The QUIC Fix for Optimal Video Streaming: Evaluation

 \parab{SSIM \& \assim.} In addition to \bufratio and \ratebuf, we compute the \term{structural similarity (SSIM)}~\cite{Wang-TIP2004} index values to objectively estimate the stream quality.
 SSIM index looks at the quality of the received frames, but ignores the time at which the frames were delivered.
+When a video frame arrives after its deadline the client encounters a stall, significantly degrading the perceived quality of the video.
 SSIM is, hence, \stress{not a good metric} for evaluating either TCP or QUIC.
-When a video frame arrives after its deadline the client encounters a stall, significantly degrading the perceived quality of the video.
-To capture the effect of these stalls, we compute an \stress{adjusted} SSIM (\assim) wherein each frame period (i.e., $1/f_T$, where $f_T$ is the during or time span of a frame) over the duration of the stall is assigned an SSIM index of zero.
-In assigning these \assim scores, we are still being generous in the evaluation of the reliable transports: we assume that despite the stalls the end user will watch the video rather than abandoning the stream, which seems to be the norm according to prior work~\cite{Hosfeld-QoMEX2012, Ghadiyaram-GlobalSIP2014, Dobrian-SIGCOMM2011, Garcia-QoMEX2014, Zhao-CommSurveysTuts2016}.
-To estimate the subjective video quality, we map the \assim values to a discrete set of descriptors, e.g., ``excellent'', ``good'', or ``bad'', i.e., the Mean Opinion Score (MOS), that reflect the subjective measure of quality perceived by the user~\cite{Zinner-QoMEX2010}.
+To capture the effect of these stalls, we compute an \stress{adjusted} SSIM (\assim) score wherein each frame period (i.e., $1/f_T$, where $f_T$ is the duration or time span of a frame) over the duration of the stall is assigned an SSIM index of zero.
+In assigning these \assim scores, we are still being generous in the evaluation of the reliable transports: we assume that despite the stalls the end user will watch the video rather than abandoning the stream, which seems to be the norm according to prior work~\cite{Hossfeld-QoMEX2012, Ghadiyaram-GlobalSIP2014, Dobrian-SIGCOMM2011, Garcia-QoMEX2014, Zhao-CommSurveysTuts2016}.
+To estimate the subjective video quality, we map the \assim values to Mean Opinion Score (MOS) values (based on \cite{Zinner-QoMEX2010}); the MOS values, e.g., ``excellent'', ``good'', and ``bad'', reflect the subjective measure of quality perceived by the user.

 \parab{Controlled-Environment Trials.} We streamed the video files under different loss rates, repeating $10$ times for each loss rate.
-We computed the mean, median, and standard deviations of the three performance metrics---\bufratio, \ratebuf, and \assim.
+We computed the mean, median, and standard deviations of the three performance metrics, \bufratio, \ratebuf, and \assim.
 We repeated the experiments with several combinations of the network parameters---bandwidth, buffer size, and delays; we omit some of the plots in the interest of space, but discuss the relevant results in the text.
-Under no loss, {\bufratio} and {\ratebuf} for all four transport protocols is rather small, i.e., less than $0.25\%$.
-Overall, TCP was the worst protocol for both metrics, and both \thesystemf and \thesystem outperform QUIC.
+Since prior work shows that switching between quality levels has a negative impact on QoE~\cite{Garcia-QoMEX2014, Hosfeld-QoMEX2014}, we only use a single quality level in our experiments.
+The evaluations, hence, show the ability of \thesystem to sustain the same quality level under varying loss rates; more quality levels allow \thesystem more freedom (although each switch affects QoE), and we leave evaluation with multiple quality levels to future work.